Gaurishankar Bhattacharyya: Literature

 Bhattacharya moved away from politics in his later life, devoting time to literature; in 1999, he was conferred with the national Sahitya Academy Award (Anubad Suchi Samman) by the Sahitya Akademi for translating B.R.
 Aggarwalla's Trials of Independence into Assamese.

 Personal life

-Bhattacharya married Tarulata Bhattacharya; they had three sons — Dibya Shankar Bhattacharya who is a senior Indian Army officer, Dhruba Shankar Bhattacharya (now deceased) and Siddhartha Bhattacharya, and three daughters.
-Siddhartha Bhattacharya is a legislator from the Bharatiya Janata Party.
+Gauri Shankar Bhattacharya married Tarulata Bhattacharya; they had three sons — Dibya Shankar Bhattacharya who was a senior Indian Army officer and presently is a well-known political analyst, commentator and social activist, Dhruba Shankar Bhattacharya (now deceased) and Siddhartha Bhattacharya, and three daughters.
+Siddhartha Bhattacharya is a legislator.

-His eldest grandson is Arnab Goswami, an Indian right-wing news anchor and editor-in-Chief of Republic TV.
+His eldest grandson is Arnab Goswami, an Indian news anchor and editor-in-Chief of Republic TV.